On this page:

 If the Project gains all required approvals, construction is anticipated to begin in 2027.

-- review the Environment Effects Statement (EES) and public submissions
+- reviewed the Environment Effects Statement (EES) and public submissions

-- hold a public Hearing to hear from the Proponent and submitters who want to speak to their written submission
+- held a public Hearing to hear from the Proponent and submitters who wanted to speak to their written submission

-- provide advice to the Minister about the environmental effects of the project.
+- provided advice to the Minister about the environmental effects of the project.

 Inquiry members